Our Virginia fertility center is happy to offer a 100% IVF Refund Plan

-Our confidence in our success rate allows us to provide this IVF Refund Plan.
+Our confidence in our success rate allows us to provide this refund plan.
 The vast majority of patients conceive on their first or second attempt, and it is extremely unusual for patients to exceed three cycles before achieving success.

 Our Virginia fertility center only performs embryo transfers five days after egg retrieval at the blastocyst stage, which results in a significantly higher rate than a Day 3 embryo transfer.
 Many fertility programs in the DC metro area still perform Day 3 transfers.
 The majority of our patients under the age of 40 have one or two blastocysts transferred or three blastocysts for those over the age of 40.
 With genetic testing (PGS) 90% will get only a single embryo transferred.

 Traditional IVF Plan

 Those who do not qualify for the IVF Refund Plan at our Virginia fertility center will have traditional fees for their IVF cycles.*

 - Fresh cycles consist of transferring embryos five days after egg retrieval at the blastocyst stage.
 In 2013 our Virginia fertility center stopped performing Day 3 transfers, which are less effective.

 - Frozen cycles involve transferring embryos that patients have frozen, or cryopreserved, for future use.
 Almost 40% of patients undergoing IVF have additional embryos that they choose to freeze and store for use in case they have an unsuccessful IVF attempt or if they decide to add siblings to their families.

 Our Virginia fertility center is proud of our unique IVF Refund Plan.
 Contact us to learn more.